bbepis/XUnity.AutoTranslator/README.md

 ForceUIResizing=True             ;Indicates whether the UI resize behavior should be applied to all UI components regardless of them being translated.
 IgnoreTextStartingWith=\u180e;   ;Indicates that the plugin should ignore any strings starting with certain characters.
 This is a list seperated by ';'.
 TextGetterCompatibilityMode=False ;Indicates whether or not to enable "Text Getter Compatibility Mode".
 Should only be enabled if required by the game.
+GameLogTextPaths=                ;Indicates specific paths for game objects that the game uses as "log components", where it continuously appends or prepends text to.
+Requires expert knowledge to setup.
+This is a list seperated by ';'.

 [Texture]
 TextureDirectory=Translation\Texture ;Directory to dump textures to, and root of directories to load images from